on this page

 - Voice Relay

 If you prefer to use Auslan, you can use Video Relay.

-This service is managed by the Department of Infrastructure, Transport, Regional Development and Communications.
+This service is managed by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.

 People who are deaf, have hearing loss or speech disability can contact us through the TTY Freecall™ service.
 To use this service, you can call us on 1800 810 586.
 A tele-typewriter phone is required to access this service.